IBM-Cloud/terraform-provider-ibm/website/docs/d/space.html.markdown

 The following attributes are exported:

 * `id` - The unique identifier of the space.
-* `managers` - The email addresses (associated with IBM ID) of the users who have a manager role in this space.
+* `managers` - The email addresses (associated with IBMid) of the users who have a manager role in this space.
-* `auditors` - The email addresses (associated with IBM ID) of the users who have an auditor role in this space.
+* `auditors` - The email addresses (associated with IBMid) of the users who have an auditor role in this space.
-* `developers` - The email addresses (associated with IBM ID) of the users who have a developer role in this space.
+* `developers` - The email addresses (associated with IBMid) of the users who have a developer role in this space.